 If this is true of you, look for an insurance company that offers a price break to those who drive relatively few miles annually.
-Typically, you qualify if you drive fewer than the average miles each year, but rules vary by insurer.
+Typically, you qualify if you drive fewer than the average miles yearly, but rules vary by insurer.

-Some insurers will give you an even bigger discount if you agree to have your driving behavior monitored using a telematics device.
+Some insurers will give you an even more significant discount if you agree to have your driving behavior monitored using a telematics device.

 With these programs, you download an app to your smartphone or install a device in your car.
 The insurer can measure things like speed, hard braking and whether you are using your smartphone while driving.

 “Most companies offer a discount just for signing up, with the possibility of a greater discount for good driving behaviors,” says Robert Passmore, vice president, auto and claims policy for the American Property Casualty Insurance Association.